-- If desired, you can heat the chocolate in a medium saucepan.
-We just like to use the microwave because it’s easier.
+- If desired, you can melt the chocolate in a medium saucepan over low heat.
+We just like to use the microwave because it’s easier than the stove top.

 - Because this is a softer fudge recipe, keep it in the fridge until you are ready to serve.

 - The Irish cream flavor is prominent, but not overpowering.